Commercial real estate in Russian Federation: overview

 electricity and communication cables;

-railroads and motor roads.
+railways and roads.

 Developments under construction (in certain circumstances).

 The Federal Service for State Registration, Cadastre and Cartography manages the Realty Register, which to a certain extent, is publicly available (see Question 7).
 The registry issues certificates of title which evidence title to real estate.
 The Realty Register contains legal information on titles and other real estate rights.
-The State Supreme Court recently declared that relying solely on the Realty Registry records does not create the status of a bona fide purchaser.
+In 2010 the State Supreme Court declared that relying solely on the Realty Registry records does not create the status of a bona fide purchaser.
 The title entries recorded in it require thorough professional legal due diligence of the property covering more than three years (the general statute of limitations) before the transaction, to minimise risk (see Question 8).

 The Realty Register was only established in 1998 and does not contain exhaustive information on all Russian real estate.
 Titles to real estate that appeared before 1998 are formally valid and enforceable without registration in the Realty Register.
 However, title must be registered before entering into a transaction concerning the real estate.

 Transactions subject to mandatory registration.